There may be changes to the information displayed on the tourism facilities and events pages (such as business hours, etc.).

 Shibuya

-Shibuya district is the origins of youth culture.
+Shibuya district is the origin of youth culture.
 You will find several famous restaurants, bars, night clubs and live music venues flourishing among rows of stylish department stores and shops with a constant vibrant and youthful atmosphere.
 Shibuya is definitely the place to go to if you want to get the latest kawaii (cute) trends published in magazines.
 In addition, you can also enjoy dining at fashionable cafés and affordable eateries.
-Situated in front of Shibuya Station are some of the district’s landmarks such as the statue of Hachiko and the “Shibuya Scramble Crossing.”
+Situated in front of Shibuya Station are some of the district’s landmarks such as the bronze statue of the loyal dog, Hachiko, and the “Shibuya Scramble Crossing.”

 • PACE CHENG